How exports of mineral commodities contribute to economy-wide growth

 While these are only a few examples of how some countries are successfully imposing stable, balanced regulatory environments for their industrial raw materials sectors, a more complete set of policy recommendations can be referenced in case studies on Chile, Botswana and Peru and Colombia.

-Building local capacity in minerals-exporting countries: case studies
+Case studies: building local capacity in minerals-exporting countries

 In an attempt to derive greater benefits from their resource endowments, and increase linkages with other parts of the economy, some minerals-rich countries have instituted policies to build local capacity.
 An OECD study examines local content policies in 10 minerals-rich countries and provides some observations about their efficacy and the desirability of their use.
 The study does not recommend a “one size fits all” policy mix but guards against the distortions created by overly prescriptive, mandatory local content requirements.